maheshattarde-xilinx/xrt_dev_docker/README.md

 # xrt_dev_docker
+*Unofficial*

-Stable Enviornment recommeded by  at Xilinx XRT setup
+Stable Enviornment recommeded at Xilinx XRT setup
 * Install docker for windows from docker
 * Go to command line on windows, change directory to xrtdev
 * Build Docker image with dockerfile if you are in xrt_dev_docker